-- value for money;

 - accountability;

 - transparency;

+- value for money;

 - quality service delivery; and

-- process efficiency and standardization.
+- process standardization.

 Standardized processes help remove inefficiencies and create a level playing field.
 This policy sets out the related processes and procedures and specifies the responsibilities of individuals in each stage of the procurement process.
 This ensures consistency in the management of procurement practices and decisions.
 Sound procurement procedures contribute to a reduction in purchasing costs.